bishmaybarik/estimate_inc_risk/README.md

 - Includes individuals whose social group (`interest_soc_group`) is still missing `NaN` after the above classifications.
 - Likely includes individuals from minority religions such as Christians, Sikhs, Jains, or those who do not fall into any of the above categories.

+---

+## 3. **Income Structure and Risk Estimation**

+The income structure and the risk estimation strategy has been taken from the methodologies proposed by (Blundell, 2014), (Blundell et. al., 2005) & Chris Tonetti's Lecture Notes from Stanford.

+## References

+Blundell, Richard, Hamish Low, and Ian Preston.
+"Income risk and consumption inequality: a simulation study.
+2004a."
+Ref Type: Report.

+Blundell, Richard.
+"Income dynamics and life‐cycle inequality: mechanisms and controversies."
+The Economic Journal 124, no. 576 (2014): 28